-Different shipping needs require specialized drayage solutions:
+Different shipping needs require specialized drayage solutions.
+The main types of drayage services include:

 Moves containers from seaports to nearby locations, such as rail yards or distribution centers, reducing port congestion and storage fees.
+For example, after a container is offloaded from a ship, a port drayage truck hauls it to a warehouse in the same city for unpacking.

 Facilitates seamless transfers between different transportation modes, such as ships, trains, and trucks, without unloading the cargo.
 This approach relies on standardized intermodal containers (typically 20ft or 40ft), ensuring secure and efficient movement.
 For example, electronics shipped from China can travel from the Port of Los Angeles to a Chicago warehouse via a combination of drayage trucks and rail, reducing costs and transit times.
 Union Pacific Railroad offers a three-day intermodal service connecting Los Angeles and Chicago, making it a cost-effective and reliable choice for long-distance freight.